 To perform a manual Self-Test, begin with the unit powered off.
 Press and hold the ON/OFF button until the unit announces that it is performing a Self-Test - this should take approximately 5 seconds.
-Once you hear the announcement, you may release the button.
-Note that a manual Self-Test consumes approximately one shock's worth of energy, and will therefore reduce the usable capacity of the battery.
+Once you hear the announcement, release the ON/OFF button.
+The unit will prompt you to "press flashing shock button."
+When prompted, press and release the flashing SHOCK button.
 The unit will run a series of internal tests, including charge and shock tests.
+The manually initiated Self-Test can be aborted by pressing the ON/OFF button again to turn the unit off.
 When the Self-Test is done, the unit will announce its status and power off.
-You may also manually terminate the Self-Test before it completes by pressing the ON/OFF button again, which will abort the Self-Test and power off the unit.